BMW touts computing power more than horsepower in new 7-series

 “With each generation of the 7 series we have brought our customers’ needs to the road, adapting accordingly as time moved on,” said Harald Krueger, who took the helm at BMW as chief executive last month.

-“We are responding to the digitalisation of modern mobility,” Krueger said at the presentation in Munich on Wednesday.
+“We are responding to the digitalization of modern mobility,” Krueger said at the presentation in Munich on Wednesday.

 BMW sold 48,480 7-series in 2014, less than half the 101,428 S-Class limousines sold by rival Mercedes-Benz but more than the 37,158 Audi A8 limousines sold that year, analysts at IHS automotive said.